Our Story

 It’s a continual work in progress and I hope you’ll stick around to see the journey unfold!

-1. I have 5 kids who are 16-8 The first is a girl followed by 4 little boys who are very close in age.
-I also have a gaggle of chickens, sometimes rabbits and lambs, and we hope to add a dog and bees soon.
+1. I have 5 kids who are 18-10 The first is a girl followed by 4 little boys who are very close in age.

-6. I love water.
+4. I love water.
 I love to swim in it, hear it, be near it, and smell it.
-Funny things is, I live in Southern Utah.
-It’s not exactly full of water.

-7. I’m years into a really significant health journey that has resulted from dealing with chronic infection (I had a toe amputated right before Thanksgiving 2019 and as small as a toe is, the surgery was so hard to recover from).
+5. I’m years into a really significant health journey that has resulted from dealing with chronic infection (I had a toe amputated right before Thanksgiving 2019 and as small as a toe is, the surgery was so hard to recover from) and then I was diagnosed with an autoimmune disease a few years after that.
 Food, especially sourdough bread baking, has been majorly healing for me.

 That’s a little glimpse of our lives!